dhoer/choco-selenium/ReadMe.md

 ﻿# Selenium

-Installs selenium standalone, hub, or node server.
+Installs and configures selenium standalone, hub, or node server.

 The selenium-server-*.jar, *capabilites.json, *config.json, and *.cmd
 files are located in `<Get-ToolsLocation>/selenium` directory.